rachedkko/jabref/README.md

 Optional (point 6): How would you put your work in context with best software engineering practice?

 Optional (point 7): Is there something special you want to mention here?

+## P+

+As a recapitulation here are the points we've achieved for P+.

+3. Relevant test cases (existing tests and updated/new tests related to the refactored code) are traced to requirements.

+4. Your patch is clean in that it (a) removes but does not comment out obsolete code and (b) does not produce extraneous output that is not required for your task (such as debug output) and (c) does not add unnecessary whitespace changes (such as adding or removing empty lines).

+6. You can argue critically about the benefits, drawbacks, and limitations of your work carried out, in the context of current software engineering practice, such as the SEMAT kernel (covering alphas other than Team/Way of Working).

+5. Patches are accepted by the project, or considered for acceptance.
+(This requires a link to an accepted commit, or a discussion item.)
+Note: the patch must be submitted by the assignment deadline, but it may be accepted later.

+OR
+8. In the context of Jonas Öberg's lecture last week, where do you put the project that you have chosen in an ecosystem of open-source and closed-source software?
+Is your project (as it is now) something that has replaced or can replace similar proprietary software?
+Why (not)?

+### TODO

+- For P : point 4 and 7

+- For P+ : point 3 and 8

+- At then end put links that are needed